fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> What is your opinion on language/technology certificates from perspective of benefit to the programmer and company.

 > Fredrik, in the grand scheme of things, are programmers seen as a disposable resource?
 I have a friend who's working for a big company, managing transactions and security matters at a big scale, she told me there are more valuable positions, career and wealth wise, such as system architects (for example).
 Is that true?
 I have heard people mention that a programmer can make as much as a manager, but now that I think about it...
 I hardly believe that's the case

 > Hi Fredrick, I have a dilemma at my work place.
 My manager is telling me my code is too advanced for a consultant team and “I should try to write code as the team does so we can hand off things to them”.
 How can I vocalize that this is not something that is scalable, time efficient, or useful?